tntkhang/library-to-bintray/README.md

 # library-to-bintray
-## The guide to build and Android Library, push it to Bintray and then JCenter and sent to Android Arsenal.
+## The guide to building an Android Library, push it to Bintray and then JCenter and sent to Android Arsenal..

 ## Build and upload library to Bintray